ramessesii2/finops-agent-lt/README.md

 # FinOps Agent

-FinOps forecasting agent is an AI-driven forecasting tool that predicts your Kubernetes costs and resource usage and then gives you actionable savings recommendations.
+The FinOps Agent is an AI-powered forecasting tool with deterministic optimization algorithms to provide recommendations for cloud infrastructure cost & resource usage reduction.

 ## Key Value Props